Norwegian branch of a foreign company (NUF)

 Foreign enterprises which intend to carry out assignments in Norway must comply with the Norwegian VAT rules in the same way as Norwegian enterprises.
 This means that if you carry out an assignment where the turnover in Norway exceeds NOK 50,000 over a twelve-month period, you must register the enterprise in the VAT Register.
 You must register in the VAT Register regardless of the duration of the assignment.

 If the branch is not run from a fixed place of business in Norway and is covered by the provisions of the VAT Act, a representative must be registered.

-The requirement for a representative does not apply to companies from the following EEA Member States: Belgium, Bulgaria, Denmark, Estonia, Finland, France, the Faeroes, Greenland, Greece, Iceland, Italy, Croatia, Cyprus, Latvia, Lithuania, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom, Czech Republic, Germany and Hungary.
+The requirement for a representative does not apply to companies from the following EEA Member States: Belgium, Bulgaria, Denmark, Estonia, Finland, France, Greece, Iceland, Italy, Croatia, Cyprus, Latvia, Lithuania, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom, Czech Republic, Germany and Hungary.

 Companies from these countries can opt to be registered in the VAT Register without being affiliated to a VAT representative.

 The question of whether or not an NUF is liable to pay tax to Norway must be specifically assessed in each case.
 In simple terms, it can be said that in the case of an NUF which is entirely managed and run in Norway, both the company and the NUF will normally be domiciled for tax purposes in Norway and therefore liable to pay tax to Norway for the whole of their business.

 If the company is domiciled abroad and the board/management takes place abroad, only the branch will be liable to pay tax to Norway on the business that is managed through a fixed place of business in Norway.